Knowledge base software content editor from Helpjuice

 Shelf's knowledge base software

-Shelf’s goal is to have teams start seeing clear, ROI-driven results from the moment they start using their knowledge management software.
+Shelf.io helps teams produce clear, ROI-driven results from the moment you start using their knowledge management software.

 Shelf Features